Refresh this page for the latest update.

 These designated sites are free of charge and first-come, first-served.
 All 21 sites fill on summer holiday weekends, and often on other summer weekends.

 Camping Regulations for Medano Road Campsites

 Fat bikes (mountain bikes with extra wide tires for sand) are permitted on the Medano Pass Primitive Road, both for day use and for overnight camping in Medano Canyon.
 Check current sand conditions (above on this page) before riding; if sand gets too soft and dry, travel may not be possible.
 Bikes are not permitted off-road.

 You will be sharing the road with vehicles, some traveling at higher speeds in order to make it through sandy sections.
 For your safety, listen and watch carefully for vehicles as you ride.

-Visitors that do not have a 4WD vehicle but would like to experience the Medano Road may contact Pathfinders 4X4, the only permitted 4WD tour provider.
+For visitors that do not have a 4WD vehicle but would like to experience the Medano Road, there are companies that rent Jeeps and/or provide Jeep tours.